apache/echarts-doc/en/option-gl/component/axis3D-common.md

 Split area of axis in [grid](~grid) area.

 ##${prefix|default('#')} show(boolean) = ${defaultShow|default(false)}
-Set this to `true` to show the splitArea.
+Set this to be `true` to show the splitArea.

 {{ if: ${hasLabelInterval|default(true)} }}
 ##${prefix|default('#')} interval(number|Function) = 'auto'